1. Introduction to GeNet¶

 # n.plot()

-The plots get much more interesting the more links you have in the Network
+The plots get much more interesting the more links you have in the Network.
+Any additions and changes we made are recorded in the Networks changelog.

 n.change_log.head(10)